eye-division/jennyblyth/_gallery/carolyn-horton.md

   Jenny Blyth 2016

-  ### Jenny Blyth Fine Art showed work by CAROLYN HORTON at AFFORDABLE ART FAIR
+  #### Jenny Blyth Fine Art showed CAROLYN HORTON at AFFORDABLE ART FAIR 2013
-  2013

-  Battersea from 23 - 28 October 2013, Stand K1.

-  ### CAROLYN HORTON
+  ### &nbsp;

   ### LONG DOGS & LINGERIE

+  &nbsp;FEBRUARY 2010&nbsp; The Gallery in Cork Street London W1 and

-  \*\* 8 APRIL – 1 MAY 2010 \*\*
+  8 APRIL – 1 MAY 2010 ART JERICHO, OXFORD.

-  Jenny Blyth Fine Art and Art Jericho present an exhibition of new work by CAROLYN HORTON.
+  Jenny Blyth showing new work by CAROLYN HORTON at The Gallery in Cork Street London W1&nbsp; and Art Jericho, Oxford,

-  \*\*‘Carolyn Horton’s experience has given her the authority to extend the medium of printmaking in new and uncharted directions….
+  Carolyn Horton’s experience has given her the authority to extend the medium of printmaking in new and uncharted directions….
 The result is an extraordinary marriage of observation and imagination’ Norman Ackroyd R. A.
-  1997 \*\*
+  1997&nbsp;

   CAROLYN HORTON creates an intimate world of paper that springs from her